Crème fraîche: Uses

 Crème fraîche is used both hot and cold in French cuisine.
 It often is used to finish hot savory sauces, and with its fat content greater than 30%, curdling is not a problem.
 It is also the basis of many desserts and dessert sauces.

 Similar products

-Crema Mexicana is a somewhat similar cultured sour cream that may contain several other ingredients.
+Crema Mexicana is a similar cultured sour cream that may contain several other ingredients.

 Smetana from Eastern Europe and Russia is very similar also.
 In Romania and Moldova, the product is called smântână.